matutter/foremon/README.md

 `[tool.foremon]` section.
 An alternative config file may be specified with the `-f` (`--config-file`) option.

-All configuration settings are optional but foremon wont run if are no `scripts` to run.
+All configuration settings are optional but foremon wont begin monitoring for changes if there are no `scripts` to run.

 ```ini
 [tool.foremon]